VarunRathore137/VarunRathore137/README.md

 • 🎙️ A Science Communicator. <br>
 • 🔗 A Quantum Secure Communication. <br>

-• 🌱 I am currently learning **Quantum Teleportation Experimen, Quantum Optimization and Quantum Optics**. <br>
+• 🌱 I am currently learning **Quantum Teleportation Experiment, Quantum Optimization and Quantum Optics**. <br>
 • 🧑‍🤝‍🧑 I am looking to collaborate on quantum repositories exploring different approaches of quantum computing. <br>
 • 🫱🏻‍🫲🏻 I’m looking for help with Quantum Computing, Quantum Optics and Quantum Teleportation Research Internships and Projects. <br>
 • 🧠 Discuss with me about Physics, I love that. <br>